ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

     </details>

 1. Update the ```handleClick``` method so that if either someone has won *or* the target location is already occupied, then the method would return immediately and change nothing on the board.
+Remember React will only start a re-render when ```setState``` is called.

     <details>
       <summary>Show Code</summary>